 Honors Contracts.
 On a limited basis, students may earn honors credit for a 3000- or 4000-level course by means of an Honors Contract (in exceptional cases contracts for 2000-level classes may be approved).
 The purpose of such contracts is to enable students to experience the educational enrichment that typifies honors courses, and to explore topics in greater depth than is normally possible in a regular undergraduate course.
-Contact the Honors Office for details.
+Honors contract policies and procedures can be found on the Honors Courses and Seminars website.